-Some of these arbitral institutions, such as the CPR and WIPO, offer specific expertise in cross-border and international IP disputes.
+Some of those arbitral institutions, such as the CPR and WIPO, offer specific expertise in cross-border and international IP disputes.

 Consolidation considerations may involve added complications where parallel or related national court proceedings are already pending.
-How much or little deference an arbitrator will show to a prior pending arbitration or court proceeding related to the same or similar IP rights will depend on a variety of factors, including, of course, the extent to which an identity of parties, causes of action and relief sought exists (the triple identity test).
+How much or little deference an arbitrator will show to prior pending arbitration or court proceedings related to the same or similar IP rights will depend on a variety of factors, including the extent to which the identity of the parties, the causes of action and the relief sought exists (the triple identity test).
 Arbitral tribunals steeped in the civil law tradition may be more willing to apply the doctrine of lis pendens during the pendency of the national court proceedings, whereas common law jurisdictions tend to adopt the more discretionary approach of the doctrine of forum non conveniens.